beetee17/siamese_network/README.md

 ```

 *main.py* is an interactive script, so follow the onscreen instructions to either create a new model, train an existing model, or evaluate it on various one-shot tasks!
+If you would like to modify the architecture of the siamese network, for example, to add your own pretrained model as the embedding layer, refer to Utils/buildModel.py

 # Inference
 In the command prompt, run the follownig: